hamzago996/hamzago996/README.md

 - Pronouns: He/Him

-- ⚡ Fun fact: hard-working, no messing around.
+- ⚡ Fun fact: I'm hard-working, and started self studying as a sophomore.
 <!--
 **hamzago996/hamzago996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.